tojaarek/goit-js-hw-06/README.md

 # Task 5

-Write a script that, when typing in the name-input input (input event), substitutes its current value into span name-output.
+Write a script that, when typing in the input#name-input input (input event), substitutes its current value into span#name-output.
 If the input is empty, the span should display the "Anonymous" string.

 # Task 6